10clouds/django-rest-framework/docs/api-guide/authentication.md

 #### Schema migrations

-The `rest_framework.authtoken` app includes both Django native migrations (for Django versions >1.7) and South migrations (for Django versions <1.7) that will create the authtoken table.
+The `rest33.authtoken` app includes both Django native migrations (for Django versions >1.7) and South migrations (for Django versions <1.7) that will create the authtoken table.

 ----